Adominikovic/Flutter_Bloc_Practice/README.md

-# bloc_practice
+# Flutter BloC Practice Project

-Flutter Bloc Practice
+Flutter BloC Practice

-## Getting Started

-The purpose of the project is to practice the Flutter Bloc architectural pattern.
+The purpose of the project is to practice the Flutter BloC architectural pattern.
 I use the default flutter counter app and rewrite using the bloc architecture.

 The main goals of this project are understanding: